EMK-Complexity/EMK-Complexity.github.io/_events/2003-09-17-Complexity-ethics-and-creativity-conference.md

       - name: Terry Stock
         job: HR Director
         affiliation: Rolls-Royce Marine
-        bio: "Terry Stock is Director of Human Resources, Rolls-Royce Marine.
-Terry obtained a BSc degree from Birmingham University and an MSc from Imperial College, London, and is a Fellow of the Institute of Personnel and Development, and a Chartered Secretary.
-He has 20 years' of broad international experience in Human Resources, and has held the senior HR position in two UK listed companies - Johnson Matthey plc and Cookson Group plc.
-Terry joined Rolls-Royce in December 2000 as Director of HR - Marine.
-Aged 44 and married to Lora, they have a four-year old son, Alfred, and a two-year old daughter, Emily.
-Terry and Lora are keen and experienced scuba divers.
-Terry's other interests include cricket, soccer, theatre and cinema."
       - name: Eve Mitleton-Kelly
         job: Director of the Complexity Research Programme
         affiliation: LSE & OU
         image: /images/eve.jpg
-        bio: "Eve Mitleton-Kelly is Director and founder of the Complexity Research Programme at the London School of Economics, UK; Visiting Professor at the Open University; Coordinator of Links with Industry & Government in the European Network of Excellence, Exystence; Executive Director of SOL-UK (London), the London group of the global network 'Society for Organisational Learning'.
-The focus of her research has been the strategy process in the business and information systems domains, with over 90 companies in the UK and USA.
-Her recent work has concentrated on the implications of the theories of complexity for IT legacy systems, organisational learning and the emergence of organisational forms and has developed a methodology for identifying conditions that enable and constrain those processes, using the principles of complexity.
-She has written on complex social systems and on the application of the theory in practice and is editing a book on complexity and organisations with 14 international authors, 'Complex Systems and Evolutionary Perspectives on Organisations: the Application of Complexity Theory to Organisations', Elsevier, 2003, ISBN No: 0-08-043957-8.
-EMK's chapter outlines 10 principles of complexity and enabling infrastructures."
     docs: